 Natural language processing allows computers to understand both text and spoken words like humans can.
 Combining machine learning, linguistics, and deep learning models, computers can process human language in voice or text data to understand the full meaning, intent, and sentiment.

 In speech recognition or speech-to-text, for example, voice data is reliably converted to text data.
 This can be challenging as people speak with varied intonations, emphasis, and accents.
-Programmers have to teach computers natural language-driven applications so they can understand and recognize data from the beginning.

 Some natural language processing use cases are: